Power Unlimited: Other features

 The magazine offers news, (p)reviews, a column by either one of the editors or someone games-related, various miscellaneous articles, as well as a comic and a mailbox where readers can voice their opinion, or sometimes have their questions answered by the editors.
 Editors have stated that the magazine is as much about games as it is about the (gaming) lives of the editors, their experiences in the office, etc.

 Target audience

 The magazine targets the teenage gamer demographic, specifically male gamers between 12 and 20 years old.
 Because of the relatively young target audience, Power Unlimiteds tone of voice is often rather straightforward and humorous.
-For example: to most screenshots of featured games jokes and oneliners are added by Final Editor Ed Wiggemans.
+For example: to most screenshots of featured games jokes and oneliners are added by executive editor Ed Wiggemans.

 Editorial team

-When the magazine started in 1993, it started in the basement of the home of Bjørn Bruinsma.
-He was responsible for negotiating with legal and grey-area game importers, advertising and production, before VNU Media decided it was good enough to publish internally.
-The editorial team consisted of Bjørn Bruinsma (who wrote more than 80% of the first issue), Kees de Koning, Michael Schaeffer, Ben de Dood.
-David Lemereis and Adam Eeuwens.
-The publisher at VNU Media was Matt Heffels.

-After a year, Power Unlimited hired two employees: Editor in Chief Edwin Ammerlaan and current Final Editor Ed Wiggemans.
-Although most online editors are working on a freelance basis, some of the editors of the paper magazine are employed.
+Notable contributors include radio DJ and TopNotch founder Kees de Koning (1993–2000), rapper Richard Simon (1996–2005, since 2024), journalist Niels 't Hooft (2005–06), and television presenter Simon Zijlemans (since 2024).
+Most of the magazine editors have been freelancers, some are salaried employees.